SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_00bbde4f-cb17-4c3f-9f5e-a585fc7c8fc0_do_not_edit_manually.md

     Detects Rclone executable or Rclone execution by using the process name, the execution through a command obfuscated or not.

     - **Effort:** advanced

+??? abstract "SOCKS Tunneling Tool"

+    Detects the usage of a SOCKS tunneling tool, often used by threat actors.
+These tools often use the socks5 commandline argument, however socks4 can sometimes be used as well.
+Unfortunately, socks alone (without any number) triggered too many false positives.

+    - **Effort:** intermediate

 ??? abstract "Spyware Persistence Using Schtasks"